wc-ex/wcex/doc/guide/en/use/6-Style.md

 # Components and WebComponents

-Components are the main feature of the WCEX implementation, and each component is a standard html file, but requires a unique **\<template\>** tag as the root tag.
+Components are the main feature of WCEX implementations, and each component is a standard html file, but requires a unique **\<template\> tag as the root tag.

 > Perfecting